 - Connect them to the computer.

-To recover RAID 5 with 2 failed drives, do the following steps.
+To recover RAID 5 data, do the following steps.

 - 1. Connect the array disks to your computer as independent local disks.